devowlio/wp-changelog/plugins/real-cookie-banner.md

 All notable changes to this project will be documented in this file.
 See [Conventional Commits](https://conventionalcommits.org) for commit guidelines.

+## 1.14.1 (2021-04-27)

+### fix

+* compatibility with Lite Speed Cache; white screen in customizer
+* introduce new filter RCB/Blocker/InlineScript/AvoidBlockByLocalizedVariable and fix copmatibility with EmpowerWP/Mesmerize (CU-hb8v51)
+* notice array_walk_recursive() expects parameter 1 to be array, integer given
+* output buffer callback should be called always and cannot be removed by third parties

+### revert

+* output buffer callback should be called always and cannot be removed by third parties

 # 1.14.0 (2021-04-15)